ingonyama-zk/icicle/docs/docs/icicle/rust-bindings/program.md

 Additional traits the struct implements to fulfil `Symbol<F>` trait that should be noted.
 #### Arithmetic operations
 Symbol implements addition, subtraction and multiplication (as well as the assign variants of them) with other symbols / references as well as field elements.
 Applying the operations will generate a new symbol (Or overwrite the existing in the case of the assign operation) representing the arithmetic operations of the two operand symbols.
 The `inverse` function joins these operations to allow an additional arithmetic operation (division).
-#### `Handle`
-Trait to guarantee linking the symbol to the appropriate cpp backend - providing a function to access the pointer to the backend implementation.

 # Program
 A program to be ran on the various Icicle backends.
 It can be either a user-defined program, or one of the members of `PredefinedProgram` enum.
 The program adheres to one of the following traits: